rixment/rixment.github.io/index.md

 **Description**<br>
 Creation of the game involved vast set of skills from different areas of expertise.
 Every aspect of the game was solely created by me - starting from such a rudimentary elements as physics based movement, spatial partitioning algorithms and shader's rendering and ending up at design of graphical elements, UI behaviour and creation of music.

 Putting it all together was quite a feat involving countless hours of hard work and resulted with over 3 millions players enojoying the game at Google Play Store.
-It also has been chosen for featuring in an Instant "Game of the week" and "Top 3 instant plays" programs.
+It also has been chosen for featuring in an Instant **Game of the week** and **Top 3 instant plays** sections at Google Play Games..

 **Technologies**<br>
 Android SDK, Android Studio, Java 1.8 (JDK8), OpenGL ES 2.0, GLSL, Google Admob, Billing, Firebase, Play Games Services, Git, GIMP